nichollsh/AGNI/docs/src/setup.md

 You should run the tests next.

 ## SOCRATES
-The SOCRATES radiative transfer school is packaged separately.
+The SOCRATES radiative transfer code is packaged separately.
 If you haven't already installed it, this can be done by running `./get_socrates.sh`.

 ## Testing
 - `$ julia`